 The Association is allowed free use of certain facilities provided by the College.
-The estimated fair value of the donated space which is used solely by the various student organizations amounted to \$4,493 for the years ended June 30, 2018 and 2017.
-Additionally, certain professional services were provided by the College and amounted to \$311,075 and \$301,482 for the years ended June 30, 2018 and 2017, respectively.
+The estimated fair value of the donated space which is used solely by the various student organizations amounted to \$4,782 and \$4,493 for the years ended June 30, 2019 and 2018, respectively.
+Additionally, certain professional services were provided by the College and amounted to \$314,716 and \$311,075 for the years ended June 30, 2019 and 2018, respectively.
 These donated space and services are included in both revenue and expenses in the accompanying statements of revenue, expenses and changes in net position.
 The fair values of facilities which are shared between the Association and other College entities, such as gymnasiums and other athletic space, are not recorded in the accompanying financial statements, as neither the College nor the Association has a clearly measurable or objective basis for determining, such amounts.